Juliet2 progress update #1

 Flying the prototype of the Juliet2 is just as much fun as it is gathering data to improve the design.
 Both are good reasons to bring it to the field.
 Unfortunately sometimes the conditions are not exactly ideal.
 Although the plane holds very well some wind, I was surprised by a gust just after touchdown.
 In the following crabbed bounce the landing gear detached from the fuselage, together with its support plate.

-Due to the experimental nature of the prototype I opted not to reinforce that area with glass fiber like it’s usually done in this kind of models.
-This caused the incident in the first place, but also limited the damage.
+Due to the experimental nature of the prototype during the construction I decided not to reinforce that area with glass fiber like it’s usually done in this kind of models.
+This caused the incident in the first place, but it also limited the damage.
 The support plate came out of the fuselage in a clean way, breaking only the covering film.
 A few scratches below the engine cowling were the only other damage to the plane.

 The project continues